 A plant-based diet has many well-known health benefits.
 It may help keep you slim, while holding off chronic diseases, including heart disease, hypertension, and stroke.
 Indeed, a Harvard study on plant-based diets and the risk of heart disease, published in 2017, found that eating slightly less animal foods while increasing the intake of healthy plants was associated with a lower risk of heart disease.

-Plant-based diets are also good for the gut because they help nourish a broad range of healthy gut bacteria, which can ease gastrointestinal problems.
+And there's an additional way that plant-based diets are good for the gut.
+They help nourish a broad range of healthy gut bacteria, which can ease gastrointestinal problems.
 The diet is also environmentally sustainable, so it's healthy for the planet, too.

 So good, you’re ready to go.
 Here are a few suggestions to keep in mind as you’re switching to a healthy plant-based diet: